 The animation is okay, but I wish there would be more of it during the action to know when we’re being attacked and Batman walks too slowly, which sucks in a game with constant debilitating health.

-So, in conclusion, Batman: The Caped Crusader is a game that although it had a good success when released (mainly because there was only one other Batman game around), it aged quite poorly.
+So, in conclusion, Batman: The Caped Crusader is a game that although it had good success when released (mainly because there was only one other Batman game around), aged quite poorly.
 It isn’t very action-focused, with the real focus on the puzzles.
-Yes, I know that Batman is the world’s greatest detective, but he’s still a superhero and I think there should be more action in the game (ironically, this wouldn’t be the last Batman game with puzzle elements, and I’m not talking about the Arkham series).
+Yes, I know that Batman is the world’s greatest detective, but he’s still a superhero and I think there should be a more action-oriented game (ironically, this wouldn’t be the last Batman game with puzzle elements, and I’m not talking about the Arkham series).
 And the constant debilitating health is an unnecessary feature.
-Some of the puzzles are as hard as they are without the need to add more frustration to it.
+Some of the puzzles are as hard as they are without the need to add more frustration to them.

 I hope you’ve enjoyed the review and I hope you have a great Batman Day.
 Until then, prowl the night and keep on playing!